MaikeMorrison/FSTruct/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# fstruct – Measure variability in population structure estimates
+# FSTruct – Measure variability in population structure estimates

 <!-- badges: start -->

 <!-- badges: end -->

-The fstruct package provides a tool to compare variability between Q matrices with rows of individual ancestry coefficients (the default output of population structure inference programs such as STRUCTURE and ADMIXTURE).
+The FSTruct package provides a tool to compare variability between Q matrices with rows of individual ancestry coefficients (the default output of population structure inference programs such as STRUCTURE and ADMIXTURE).
 The method employs the population differentiation statistic